Vivi728/GalaxyRally/technologies/Java-SDK-en.md

 ```

 -BaseResponse<Delegation>
-  -int: Code result identification, 1 is success, 0 is failure
+  - int: Code result identification, 1 is success, 0 is failure
-  -Delegation: Data delegation object data
+  - Delegation: Data delegation object data
-  -String: ErrMsg error message, exists on failure
+  - String: ErrMsg error message, exists on failure

 - **Delegation**: the object to save the delegation information of the current delegation account
-  -String: Address The account address of the principal
+  - String: Address The account address of the principal
-  -String: NodeId Node Id of the validator
+  - String: NodeId Node Id of the validator
-  -BigInteger: block height when StakingBlockNum initiated pledge
+  - BigInteger: block height when StakingBlockNum initiated pledge
-  -BigInteger: DelegateEpoch's settlement cycle at the time of the most recent delegation to this candidate
+  - BigInteger: DelegateEpoch's settlement cycle at the time of the most recent delegation to this candidate
-  -BigInteger: Released to initiate a free amount lock-in period of the commissioned account
+  - BigInteger: Released to initiate a free amount lock-in period of the commissioned account
-  -BigInteger: ReleasedHes initiated the free amount of the hesitation period commissioned by the commissioned account von
+  - BigInteger: ReleasedHes initiated the free amount of the hesitation period commissioned by the commissioned account von
-  -BigInteger: RestrictingPlan initiates a lock-in period of the entrusted account
+  - BigInteger: RestrictingPlan initiates a lock-in period of the entrusted account
-  -BigInteger: RestrictingPlanHes initiated the hedging period of the locked account of the entrusted account
+  - BigInteger: RestrictingPlanHes initiated the hedging period of the locked account of the entrusted account
-  -BigInteger: Reduction von in revocation plan
+  - BigInteger: Reduction von in revocation plan
 - **Java SDK contract use**

 ```java